What Are MS4s in Stormwater Management? Operator’s Guide

 Under Phase II of the Clean Water Act, all construction sites that plan to discharge into municipal separate sewage systems are required to obtain an NPDES permit.

-This permit sets allowable standards and best practices to filter out any sediment, debris, or toxins that may be discharged from a construction site directly into public waters.
+This permit establishes allowable standards and best practices to prevent sediment, debris, or toxins from being discharged from a construction site directly into public waters.

 A Notice of Intent (NOI) will be required to obtain a Construction General Permit if you plan to disturb one or more acres of land within an area that discharges into an MS4.